NalianAchei2020/math-magicians/README.md

 Install this project with:

 - cmd or vscode terminal
-- Install node js if you have not install
+- Install node js if you have not installed
-- Go to your terminal and cd to folder, type npm install.
+- Go to your terminal and cd to a folder, type npm install.
 This will install all the npm dependencies

 ### Usage